clovenski/dtm-simulator/README.md

 - Tkinter

-  - on Linux, `sudo apt-get install python3-tk` helped; most likely already built-in on Windows
+  - on Linux, `sudo apt-get install python3-tk` helped; most likely already built-in with Python on Windows

 ## Usage

-Run the `main.py` script in the src folder. ie. `./src/main.py` or `python3 src/main.py` on Linux, `python src\main.py` on Windows.
+Run the `main.py` script in the src folder. ie. `./src/main.py` or `python3 src/main.py` on Linux, `python src\main.py` on Windows

 ## Notes